-Limiting your mileage Limiting the amount of time you’re on the road will reduce your risk of having an accident, and could help lower your premium.
-Your insurance provider will want to know your annual mileage, so try to set it as low as possible.
+Limiting the amount of time you’re on the road will reduce your risk of having an accident, and could help lower your premium.
+Your insurance provider will want to know your annual mileage, so try to keep it as low as possible.
 Make sure your mileage is accurate though, as a false mileage count could invalidate your policy.
-Paying upfront If you can afford to, it may be cheaper to pay your yearly insurance in one go.
-Monthly instalments could end up costing more as you might be charged interest.